Zipdox/tiktok-download-userscript/README.md

 Then click [here](https://github.com/Zipdox/tiktok-download-userscript/raw/master/tiktok-dl.user.js) to install the userscript.

 # Usage
-A download button will appear next to the other share buttons when viewing a post.
+A download button will appear next to the other share buttons when viewing a post:

 ![share buttons](https://github.com/Zipdox/tiktok-download-userscript/raw/master/share_buttons.png)